Quantile Coherency: A General Measure for Dependence between Cyclical Economic Variables: Quantile cross-spectral analysis of stock market returns: A route to more accurate risk measures?

-In Figure~\ref{fig:emp}, quantile coherency estimates for the $0.05|0.05$, $0.5|0.5$, and $0.95|0.95$ combinations of quantile levels of the joint distribution are shown for the industry portfolio and excess market returns over frequencies.
+In the left panel of Figure~\ref{fig:emp}, quantile coherency estimates for the $0.05|0.05$, $0.5|0.5$, and $0.95|0.95$ combinations of quantile levels of the joint distribution are shown for the industry portfolio and excess market returns over frequencies.
+The centre panel in Figure~\ref{fig:emp}, on which we comment later, shows the $0.05|0.95$ combination.
+We have used the Epanechnikov kernel and a bandwidth of $b_n = 0.5 n^{1/4}$ for the computation of the estimates (cf. \eqref{def:Rhat}).
+The confidence intervals, shown as dotted regions, are at the 95\% level and were constructed according to the procedure described in Section~\ref{sec:CI} of the supplementary material.
 For clarity, we plot the $x$-axis in daily cycles and also indicate the frequencies that correspond to yearly, monthly, and weekly periods.
 While we use daily data the highest possible frequency of 0.5 indicates 0.5 cycles per day (i.\,e., a 2-day period).
 While precise frequencies do not have an economic meaning, one needs to understand the interpretation with respect to the time domain.
 For example, a sampling frequency of 0.2 corresponds to 0.2 cycles per day translating to a 5 days period (equivalent to one week), but the frequency of 0.3 translates to a hardly interpretable $3.\overline{3}$ period.
 Hence, the upper label of the $x$-axis is of particular interest to an economist, as one can study how weekly, monthly, or yearly cycles are connected across quantiles of the joint distribution.
+For the clarity of presentation, we focus on the real part of the quantities, which relates to the dynamics of the process switching between the $j_1$st component being below the $\tau_1$-quantile and the $j_2$nd component being above the $\tau_2$-quantile (cf. Section~\ref{sec:ccsdk}).